 ASICS are a great brand to try (I have had many pairs of their shoes and love them!) and they make shoes in many price points so you can find something that fits your budget.

-Don’t neglect strength training (and cross train)!
+Don’t neglect straining training (and cross training!)

 Strength training (especially for your core, hips, and glutes) is vitally important to prevent injury from the high-impact and repetitive stress of running.
 You should be strength training at least 2 times a week, preferably more.